|

 View historical comments on the events of the drive.

-Note: This feature is applicable only for drives.
+Note: This feature is only applicable to drives.

 Logger visualisation

-Go to Condition monitoring → Condition overview → Powertrains / Asset groups / Assets → View asset →Event log →Loogger visualisation.
+Go to Condition monitoring → Condition overview → Powertrains / Asset groups / Assets → [Asset] →Event log →Loogger visualisation.

-Note: This feature is applicable only for drives.
+Note: This feature is only applicable to drives.

 Trend signal

-Go to Condition monitoring → Condition overview → Powertrains / Asset groups / Assets → View asset →Event log →Trends.
+Go to Condition monitoring → Condition overview → Powertrains / Asset groups / Assets → [Asset] →Event log →Trends.

-Note: This feature is applicable only for drives.
+Note: This feature is only applicable to drives.

 Logger download

-Go to Condition monitoring → Condition overview → Powertrains / Asset groups / Assets → View asset →Event log →Logger download.
+Go to Condition monitoring → Condition overview → Powertrains / Asset groups / Assets → [Asset] →Event log →Logger download.

-Note: This feature is applicable only for drives.
+Note: This feature is only applicable to drives.

 Manage event